Developmental and Behavioral Services, Mat-Su Valley, Alaska

-Our Psychiatric-Mental Health Nurse Practitioner helps children and their families by providing mental health education as well as diagnosis and treatment of mental illness.
-This includes complementary and alternative options, community resources, brief solution-focused therapy, validation and encouragement.
-In diagnosing, she spends an hour with the patient and their family to give time for elaboration.
-She is able to order lab work to assess other causes of disease, and ask what path the family wants to take towards healing.
-In treatment, she can prescribe medications, discuss supplements, herbs and other natural aids.
-She has experience and enjoys working with clients of all ages and stages of development.
+Our Psychiatric-Mental Health Nurse Practitioners help children and adolescents and their families by providing mental health education as well as diagnosis and treatment of mental illness.
+This includes complementary and alternative options, community resources, brief solution-focused therapy, and validation and encouragement.
+In diagnosing, our providers spend an hour with the patient and their family to give time for elaboration.
+They are able to order lab work to assess other causes of disease, and ask what path the family wants to take towards healing.
+In treatment, they can prescribe medications, discuss supplements, and answer questions about herbs and other natural aids.

 Speech, Language, and Feeding Therapy

-Our Speech-Language Pathologist (SLP) specializes in working with infants, toddlers, and adolescents to evaluate and treat speech and language difficulties, as well as feeding difficulties.
+Our Speech-Language Pathologists (SLPs) specialize in working with infants, toddlers, and adolescents to evaluate and treat speech and language difficulties, as well as feeding difficulties.
 Speech and language therapy can help connect families and care givers to communication strategies to grow with each child.
 It is often recommended for children who experience disorders such as Autism, Down’s syndrome, Cleft Lip and Palate, or other genetic disorders.